xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.5 =
+* new template classes for suppressing titles, blank fields
+* new flex-based single record template
+* new settings for image display sizes in list, single and record displays
+* date fields may now define their own display format
+* new value tags that can show title or bare value
+* passwords now encrypted on import
+* multiple minor bug fixes and UI improvements

 = 1.9.4.4 =
 * template tags can now show plain text values and titles